 The research GRoup of InterAction and e-Learning (GRIAL) is a Recognised Research Group of the University of Salamanca and a Recognised Group of Excellence by the Regional Council of Castille and León.
 The group is formed by a large number of researchers from different fields of knowledge.
 The link provides information about RoboSTEAMSen project and the direct link to the project Portal.
 Users from Universities, Associations, Public bodies, Training Agencies, Schools, Research Institutions, participants in the International Conferences on Education and people interested in the education, technology and all of our research lines visit the website (estimated visits are around 20.000 users each year).

 International attention has been moved toward the need to invest in the implementation of methodological and information technology of the school's human capital, starting with the teaching staff.
 Experts in the education field claim that it is important to narrow any gaps between individuals belonging to generations as close in a relational sense as they are distant in the digital sphere.
 There is still a lack of using technologies as a propaedeutic teaching support for both digital literacy and stimulating students' learning and implementation of notional and transversal skills.
 The EduMat+ project intends to provide teaching and educational methodological supports to teachers for teaching coding and STEAM in primary school as an innovative tool to support and implement the teaching of humanities.
+The website of the project reports a link to the RoboSTEAMsen project from the Press and Media section

 The Research Centre in Digitalization and Intelligent Robotics (CeDRI) is an applied inter-disciplinar research unit that clusters together active researchers from the fields of Electronics, Computer Science and Mathematics.
 The research activities at CeDRI aims to develop scientific knowledge and applications in technological systems of high impact in industry, fostering the competitiveness of the socio-economic system, with a special focus on regions of low population.